chendotjs/bloomfilter-redis/README.md

 const BloomFilter = require('bloomfilter-redis');
 const redis = require("redis");

-const bf = new BloomFilter({//all params have a default value, and I choose some to present below
+const bf = new BloomFilter({// all params have a default value, and I choose some to present below
-  redisSize: 256, // this will create a string value which is 16 MegaBytes in length
+  redisSize: 256, // this will create a string value which is 256 MegaBytes in length
   hashesNum: 16, // how many hash functions do we use
-  redisKey: 'Node_Bloomfilter_Redis', // this will create a string which keyname is `Node_Bloomfilter_Redis`
+  redisKey: 'Node_Bloomfilter_Redis', // this will create a string whose keyname is `Node_Bloomfilter_Redis`
   redisClient: redis.createClient(), // you can choose to create the client by yourself });